• Skip to primary navigation

 7 - Miso Soup

-You must serve miso soup with tonkatsu because the two make a lovely combination.
+You must serve miso soup with tonkatsu because the two make a lovely combination, and miso soup also pairs well with fish dishes like miso cod side dishes.

 The soup is also popular in Japanese cuisine and is made of dashi stock and miso paste.